giselalanciani/angular-tour-of-heros/README.md

 # AngularTourOfHeroes

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.1.3.
+This is my implemntation for the oficial tour of heroes project from angular.

 ## Development server